Kozea/CairoSVG/pages/user_documentation.rst

 ``pdf``).
 The default output is the standard output.
 If an output filename is given, the format is automatically chosen according to the extension.

-Moreover, you can directly use an SVG string instead of ``filename``.
+Moreover, if ``-`` is used as filename, CairoSVG reads the SVG string from the standard input.

 Examples
 --------